 The Language, Literacy & Numeracy requirements are core skills for all job roles at all levels.
 The Australian Core Skills Framework (ACSF) indicates that the five core skill areas are reading, writing, numeracy, oral communication and learning which we apply in our personal and community; workplace and employment; and education and training.

 Some of the core language, literacy and numeracy (LLN) skills for entry into this industry are:

-Learning - legal and ethical guidelines of work, understand human needs, individual differences, service standards, safety policies and procedures

-- Reading Skills reading and understanding client service plans, procedures and work instructions, industry specific terminology and symbols, workplace safety signs - Writing Skills completing forms, documents, WHS reports, taking messages - Oral Communication active listening skills, communicating with clients and their family, team members.
+- Learning legal and ethical guidelines of work, understand human needs, individual differences, service standards, safety policies and procedures - Reading Skills reading and understanding client service plans, procedures and work instructions, industry specific terminology and symbols, workplace safety signs - Writing Skills completing forms, documents, WHS reports, taking messages - Oral Communication active listening skills, communicating with clients and their family, team members.
 Communicating with clients who have impaired communication.
-Effective questioning, phone skills and providing information to team members. - Numeracy Skills measure fluids, read weights and measurements, interpret and document in charts, calculate timeframes - Problem Solving Skills identify and respond to client's needs on a daily basis. - Technology Skills use software to update observation notes and record product purchases
+Effective questioning, phone skills and providing information to team members

+- Numeracy Skills measure fluids, read weights and measurements, interpret and document, calculate timeframes and helping with curriculum - Problem Solving Skills identify and respond to children's needs daily. - Technology Skills use software to update notes.